AmigaPorts/ACE/docs/programming/view.md

 ## AGA tags

-If ACE is built with `ACE_USE_AGA_FEATURES=ON`, you can enable AGA behavior when creating a view/viewport:
+If ACE is built with `ACE_USE_AGA_FEATURES=ON`, you can enable AGA behavior when creating a view or viewport.

 - `TAG_VIEW_USES_AGA, 1` on `viewCreate()`
 - `TAG_VPORT_USES_AGA, 1` on `vPortCreate()`